United Kingdom : Safety by City

 Muggers in Birmingham usually operate in groups of two or three, where one asks you a question (to see if you are local, while the others move in behind you so they can force you to the ground.

-There are some parts of Birmingham that feel safer than other parts because they’re more prosperous.
+Some parts of Birmingham feel safer than other parts because they’re more prosperous.